uw-ssec/caustic/README.md

 # caustic

+## Getting Started

-The lensing pipeline of the future: GPU-accelerated, automatically-differentiable, highly modular.
+Welcome to the lensing pipeline of the future: GPU-accelerated, automatically-differentiable, highly modular.
 Currently under heavy development: expect interface changes and some imprecise/untested calculations.